KayenM/pollination-capstone-api/README.md

 Get a specific classification by ID.

 ### `GET /api/images/{id}`
-Get the original image for a classification.
+Get the annotated image for a classification.

+**Response:** JPEG image with:
+- Bounding boxes around each detected flower
+- Stage labels (Bud, Anthesis, Post-Anthesis)
+- Confidence scores

+**Note:** Only annotated images are stored to save database space.

 ### `DELETE /api/classifications/{id}`
 Delete a classification and its image.